AsraMohammad/Amazon_Clone/README.md

 ### License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code for your own purposes.
+ Feel free to use and modify the code for your purposes.